 Mainstream economic indicators such as GDP are useful measures with great influence on public and private decisions, but they are flawed as measures of human welfare and give little feedback on progress on environmental goals and sustainable development.
-This project, through both qualitative and quantitative analysis, aims to develop new recommendation for indicators that measure progress in economic success, human well-being, environmental protection, and long-term sustainability.
+This project, through both qualitative and quantitative analysis, aimed to develop new recommendation for indicators that measure progress in economic success, human well-being, environmental protection, and long-term sustainability.

 The EU is committed to enhancing the economic prospects and human well-being of Europe’s people.
 To assist in this, key economic indicators of each Member State are closely watched as a means of assessing the performance, structure, and growth of the market economy.

-The IN-STREAM project will undertake the qualitative and quantitative assessments necessary for linking mainstream economic indicators with key well-being and sustainability indicators, providing needed insight into the synergies and trade-offs implicit in Europe's simultaneous pursuit of economic growth and environmental sustainability.
+The IN-STREAM project undertakes the qualitative and quantitative assessments necessary for linking mainstream economic indicators with key well-being and sustainability indicators, providing needed insight into the synergies and trade-offs implicit in Europe's simultaneous pursuit of economic growth and environmental sustainability.
 Based on qualitative and quantitative analyses, recommendations for new indicators will be proposed.
 Recommended indicators will be those that perform best in terms of their robustness, feasibility and suitability to EU policy objectives.
 Strategies for implementing these approaches will be identified and developed in consultation with stakeholders.

 The project is in cooperation with seven other organizations, with Ecologic Institute as the coordinator.
 Ecologic Institute is also in charge of reviewing existing measures in an EU context, and awareness and dissemination.
 The 3-year project has the following goals: